taytom258/terraria/README.md

 ```

 After the initial world generation you can specify the world by specifying the .wld file within an environment variable.
-Remember to set your settings in the serverconfig.txt located within the /config bind mount.
+Remember to set your settings in the serverconfig.txt located within the /config directory.

 > [!CAUTION]
 > Try not to run your server in the interactive mode, only use the initial interactive mode to create the world.
 > Running your server interactively disables the autosave on exit functionality.
 You have been warned!

 ## Usage (Headless Daemon Mode)
+Logs are stored within the /config directory
 ```
 docker run --rm \
     -p 7777:7777 \